 How to Set Static IP Address on Windows 11?

-Generally, an IP address is a unique identification numbers assigned to devices on the network to let them communicate with each other.
+Generally, an IP address is a unique identification number assigned to devices on the network to let them communicate with each other.
 When you connect to a network, either you receive the IP address manually (Statically) or dynamically.
 Although, most users connect to the internet without knowing the IP address of their device because the DHCP assigns the IP address dynamically.
 But sometimes, for example, users decide to connect remotely or configure their device as a server; in such cases, you need to have a stable IP address.
 In this article, you will learn how to set a static IP Address in Windows 11 using the command prompt and control panel.

 If you are using Windows 10, check the How To Configure Windows 10 IP Address With CMD?